 Ski Maintenance Tips

 You searched for them.
 You paid for them.
 You love them.
 Now take care of them.

 Ski wax helps your boards slide more easily, faster, and smoother.
 Wax is rated for specific snow temperatures.
 Wax is generally melted using an iron, spread on the base, and then scraped smooth.
 There are rub-on waxes that help you to glide better for a few runs, but it wears off quickly.

 Metal edges can be damaged by rocks and will dull over time.
 Dull or damaged edges don't track as well in turns and won't slow you down or stop as quickly.
 A metal file with a guide can remove burrs from your edges and clean them up nicely.
 Ski repair shops have specialized grinders that sharpen edges.

 Get Professional Tunes

-A base grind will help to flatten the bases, sharpen edges, and restore the structure to the bases.
-Depending on snow conditions, the bases or the edges wear unevenly.
+A base grind will help sharpen edges and flatten and restore the structure to the bases.
+Depending on snow conditions, the bases and the edges wear unevenly.
 A master ski tech can fill in the scratches on your bases, sharpen your edges, get the base flat again, and waxed up and ready for the mountains.